 5. Record the model and serial numbers of your devices

 This will help when filing a police report and will make it easier to identify your devices if they’re found.

 Don’t just save data to your laptop, because if it does go missing, you’ll lose important information which will prevent you from working normally.
 Plus, data loss is usually more expensive that hardware theft in the long run.
 Instead you should always have a backup system in place.
 We recommend saving data on the cloud, which you can read more about here.
 This will make it accessible from anywhere, using any device, providing you’re connected to the internet.
 We also recommend having a robust back up and disaster recovery solution in place.
 This will mean that even if you device is stolen or lost, you can continue to work effectively using another device.

 7. Common sense

 Just be careful!
-Keep your laptop by your side at all times, and don’t just leave it in a conference room at an event.
-Don’t leave a laptop sitting on the car seat in plain view in a parking lot.
+Keep your laptop by your side at all times.
+Check you have it with you every time you leave a conference room, train, bus, or café.
+Also make sure you don’t leave your laptop on a car seat in plain sight.
 In airports, guard your laptop bag carefully.
-If your company issues laptops for employees, train and educate them on common sense and employ other precautions so in the event the device is stolen, your company can recover it and not risk data loss.
+If your company issues laptops for employees, train and educate them on common sense and employ other precautions so if your device is stolen, your company can recover it and not risk data loss.

 For more advice on protecting your data, you can download our cyber security eBook, covering the risks you need to be aware of this year and how to protect against them.